The Honorable S. Reed Morian

 S. Reed Morian was appointed to the Commission by Governor Rick Perry on November 18, 2015 to a six-year term which will expire on February 1, 2021.
 Morian serves as Chairman/CEO of DX Service Company, Inc. in Houston.
 He is very active in the Houston community, serving on the Board of the Houston Livestock Show and Rodeo and past Chairman of the Houston Parks Board and the Houston Museum of Natural Science.
 He received his Bachelor's degree from the University of Oklahoma.

 Texas Water Development Board

 Bech Bruun has served as a Board member of the Texas Water Development Board since September 1, 2013, and was designated chairman by Governor Abbott in June 2015.
 Prior to his appointment to the Board, Bruun served on the senior staff of Governor Rick Perry's administration.
 He also worked as the government and customer relations manager for the Brazos River Authority.
 During the 81st Legislative Session, Bruun served as chief of staff to State Representative Todd Hunter (District 32) and as general counsel to the House Committee on Judiciary and Civil Jurisprudence.
 Bruun currently is a gubernatorial appointee to the Western States Water Council and the Texas Environmental Flows Advisory Group.
 He received a Bachelor's of Business Administration from the University of Texas at Austin and a law degree from the University of Texas - School of Law.
 A native of Corpus Christi, Bruun resides in Austin with his wife, Glenna, and their children, Cilla Kay and Radford.

-Mr. Rex Isom
+The Honorable Rex Isom